scheMeZa/seo-checker/README.md

 - Optionally crawl and score all internal links for a comprehensive report
 - Clean, modern UI powered by TailwindCSS

-## Tech Stack
+## Technologies Used

 - Node.js
-- Express.js
+- Express
-- MongoDB (with Mongoose ODM, using ObjectId as primary key)
+- MongoDB (Mongoose)
+- React
-- TailwindCSS
+- Tailwind CSS
+- Puppeteer (for crawling and extracting links from pages)

 ## Getting Started